mattsenior/mattsenior.com/_posts/2013-08-16-bookmarking-pages-in-behat-for-checking-your-user-journey.markdown

      Then the admin record list should be empty
 ```

-The user journey involves clicking into a sub-folder to view its contents, then searching through those contents.
-I want to assert that after submitting the search form, the user remains on the same page instead of being taken elsewhere.
+The user journey involves clicking into a sub-folder to view its contents, then searching through those contents with a search form.
+I want to assert that after submitting the form, the user remains on the same page instead of being taken elsewhere.

 Thanks to the [Mink Extension](https://github.com/Behat/MinkExtension) `MinkContext`, we can already check URLs: